zlifd/zlifd.github.io/_pages/about.md

 About me
 =====
 I am a final year undergraduate student from The Hong Kong University of Science and Technology (HKUST).
-I am going to start my MPhil at the Department of Electronic & Computer Engineering (ECE) in HKUST from the following September this year.
+I am going to start my MPhil at the Department of Electronic & Computer Engineering (ECE) in HKUST from the following September 2023, under the supervision of [Prof. Patrick YUE](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=chik-patrick-yue-eepatrick)

 Research Interests